 There will be an increase in impervious surface flow through construction of the townhouse buildings and associated parking facilities.
-Stormwater will be discharged from the subject lands and provide contributing flows to watercourse.
-Stormwater contributing to the watercourse must be located outside of the 30 m buffer.
-To avoid point source erosion, the outfall to watercourse should be designed to minimize impacts, such a bioswale planted with native shrubs and non-woody vegetation.
+Stormwater will be discharged from the subject lands and provide contributing flows to the watercourse.
+It is typically recommended that stormwater outlets are located outside of the 30 m buffer, however, site conditions do not support this setback, please refer to the Functional Servicing Report, 2022 (Valdor Engineering Inc., 2022).
+To avoid point source erosion, the outfall to the watercourse should be designed to minimize impacts, such a bioswale planted with native shrubs and non-woody vegetation.